Pepper (band): 2006–2009: No Shame, Pink Crustaceans and Good Vibrations

 Beginning on July 20, 2006, Pepper supported 311 along with The Wailers on their U.S. tour.
 In August 2006, Jägermeister announced that Pepper & Slightly Stoopid would headline the annual Jägermeister Musictour through December 2006.

 The band released their fourth album (and minor label debut) entitled No Shame on October 3, 2006.
 With Ronnie King on keyboard again, it features production from Nick Hexum of 311, Tony Kanal of No Doubt, and Sublime producer/Butthole Surfers member Paul Leary.
 A music video was shot for the single "No Control", which became their first commercial single.
 The album made it to #96 on the Billboard 200 chart.

 On March 20, 2007, Pepper released To Da Max: Mistakes and Outtakes (1997–2004), their first compilation album containing rare and B-side tracks.

 Pepper appeared on all dates of the 2007 Vans Warped Tour.
 They toured with The Expendables and Passafire, on their "That's Where I Wanna Be..."
 42-stop tour from October to December 2007.

 Pepper released their fifth album on July 22, 2008, titled Pink Crustaceans and Good Vibrations on their own label, LAW Records.
 The cover and title was a play on one of their favorite films Broken Lizard's Club Dread.
 The album peaked at #83 on the Billboard 200 chart.

 To promote this release, the band toured across the United States in 2008 from March through April with Redeye Empire and Iration.
 A European tour in support of Flogging Molly followed, including shows in Germany, Sweden, France, Italy and more.
-From August 1, 2008 to September 6, 2008, the band toured the U.S. on the Tailgate 2008 Summer Tour.
+From August 1, 2008, to September 6, 2008, the band toured the U.S. on the Tailgate 2008 Summer Tour.
 The band then toured with Slightly Stoopid and Sly & Robbie.
 The band also headlined the "LAW Records" tour in October 2008 along with Passafire, and The Supervillains.
 This was their first tour consisting of only LAW Records bands.
 After a UK tour with Less than Jake, and a break in December, Pepper, Passafire, and The Supervillains toured the Northwest to complete the first LAW Records tour.

 On April 21, 2009, the band released a greatest hits album called Kona Gold.
 It featured 19-tracks of Pepper's most popular songs.

-The Spring 2009 line-up of the Jägermeister Music Tour featured Pepper with longtime staples on the punk scene, Pennywise.
+The Spring 2009 lineup of the Jägermeister Music Tour featured Pepper with longtime staples on the punk scene, Pennywise.
 Pepper returned to the Jägermeister Music Tour after a 2006 outing with punk-reggae rockers Slightly Stoopid.